 Visa and MasterCard do not issue cards (they only operate as networks) so that means you will never see them listed on a credit report.
-However American Express and Discover do directly issue most of their cards, so you will see their name listed if you have a card issued by them.
+Conversely, AmEx and Discover do directly issue most of their cards to consumers, so you will see their name listed if you have a card issued by these networks.

 Either way, all four companies are considered to be major credit cards.
-For scoring purposes, they are all weighed equally.
+For scoring purposes, they all receive equal weight.
 One isn’t considered “best” or better over another in terms of building credit.

-For this reason – whether it’s fair or not – most people don’t take them too seriously.
-If a mortgage broker was evaluating your loan application and looking at your credit report, I don’t think he would be too impressed if your entire credit portfolio was comprised of store credit cards (versus major, general use credit cards from respected major banks like Chase, American Express, etc).
+If a mortgage broker was evaluating your loan application and looking at your credit report, I don’t think he would be too impressed if your entire credit portfolio was comprised of store credit cards (versus major, general use credit cards from respected major banks like Bank of America, Capital One or American Express).

 What should you start with?

-It’s a catch-22… major card companies are the best to have, but also harder to get.
-So how do you get one if you’re just starting out?
+Unfortunately, it is a classic catch-22… major credit cards are the best cards to have but also more difficult to attain.
+So, how do you get one if you’re just starting out?

-A beginner with little to no credit history probably won’t be approved for a mid-tier or high-end card.
-However you should have a good shot at qualifying for these cards for fair credit history.
+Someone new to the credit world with little to no credit history probably won’t be approved for a mid-tier or high-end card.
+However, you should have a good shot at qualifying for these cards for fair credit history.

 If you already have an established credit history but you’ve dropped the ball a few times (such as having multiple charge-offs or a bankruptcy) then you may have to start out with a credit card that is secured.